kumarpit/kumarpit.github.io/posts/2025-06-08-tail-calls-in-c.md

 ---
-title: "Implementing Proper Tail Calls in C"
+title: "How to achieve proper tail calls in C"
 description: "This article explains trampolining - a technique that is used to implement tail calls in languages that does not support them"
 ---